VinCTA/Data-analysis-in-Cplus-1/README.md

 # Data-analysis-in-C-
  I've implemented a class to statistically analyze data contained in an array
-# In stat.cpp there is an example that explain how to use the class (statistiche.h)
+# In stat.cpp there is an example that explains how to use the class (statistiche.h)